Last updated: December 27, 2023

 - If you satisfy the requirements of the IDI Opt-Out Policy, you may request suppression of your personal information as contained in our products and services.
 Nevada residents seeking to exercise their rights under the Nevada Privacy Act should also review the requirements of the IDI Opt-Out Policy.
 If you submit personal information to us for the purpose of making a request under our Opt-Out Policy, we will use such information only to process your request, respond to you, and maintain a record of your request and our response to it.

-Additional Information for Residents of California, Virginia, Colorado, or Connecticut
+Additional Information for Residents of California, Virginia, Colorado, Connecticut, or Utah

 The California Consumer Privacy Act (CCPA), as amended by the California Privacy Rights Act (CPRA), provides California residents with certain rights regarding their “personal information” and “sensitive personal information” as those terms are defined in the CCPA/CPRA.

-The Virginia Consumer Data Protection Act (VCDPA) provides Virginia residents, the Colorado Consumer Protection Act (CPA) provides Colorado residents, and the Connecticut Data Privacy Act (CDPA) provides Connecticut residents with certain rights regarding their “personal data” and “sensitive data” as those terms are defined in the VCDPA, CPA, and CDPA, respectively.
+The Virginia Consumer Data Protection Act (VCDPA) provides Virginia residents, the Colorado Consumer Protection Act (CPA) provides Colorado residents, and the Connecticut Data Privacy Act (CTDPA) provides Connecticut residents with certain rights regarding their “personal data” and “sensitive data” as those terms are defined in the VCDPA, CPA, and CTDPA, respectively.

-If you are a California, Virginia, Colorado, or Connecticut resident, you may exercise your rights by using the links below, or by calling 888-376-6659.
+If you are a California, Virginia, Colorado, Connecticut, or Utah resident, you may exercise your rights by using the links below, or by calling 888-376-6659.

 Right to know and access